 copyright by www.techradar.com

-Today, a fresh generation of technologies, fueled by advances in based on , is opening up new opportunities to reassess the upper bounds of operational excellence across these sectors.
+Today, a fresh generation of technologies, fueled by advances in artificial intelligence based on machine learning, is opening up new opportunities to reassess the upper bounds of operational excellence across these sectors.

 Anomaly detection